ustaxes/UsTaxes/README.md

 ## Get Started

-This application can be run as either a web application or a standalone desktop application.
+This application can be run as either a web application or a [standalone desktop application](#user-content-desktop-application)

 ### Web application